dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

     TypeError: cannot marshal None unless allow_none is enabled

-The use_datetime option lets you pass datetime.datetime and related objects in to the proxy or receive them from the server.
+The use_datetime option lets you pass :mod:`datetime` and related objects in to the proxy or receive them from the server.
 If use_datetime is False, the internal DateTime class is used to represent dates instead.